-Based on consultation with the WDFW, Schnebly Solar agreed to mitigate impacts to shrubsteppe habitat disturbed at the Project (Table 7.1).
+Based on consultation with the WDFW, Schnebly Solar agreed to treat all habitat as shrubsteppe habitat with respect to mitigation of impacts at the Project (Table 7.1).
 Schnebly Solar will fulfill mitigation requirements by establishing Conservation Easements on two adjacent offsite properties (Poison Springs 1 and 2) and within the Project Area but outside of Project fencing (Figure 7.1).